 The Dairies requested minor changes to 20.6.2.4106.C NMAC regarding the information that may be required by the Department for an abatement plan, as supported by Mr. Palla's direct written testimony, Dairies' Exhibit A.

 C. Other Parties' Responses to Dairies' Proposed Language

 NMED opposed this addition.
-Mr. Vollbrecht testified in his written rebuttal testimony that the Dairies' proposal was unnecessary because the "reasonableness" requirement already is implicit in the rule.
+Mr. Vollbrecht testified in his written rebuttal testimony that the in the rule.
 Vollbrecht Rebuttal, p, 16:20-24.